Florida's Rubio a star, but an unlikely VP pick

 In 2008, despite earning a declared $400,000 - including his $300,000 salary from the Miami law firm Broad and Cassel - Rubio failed to pay down the principal on his home for several months, according to Florida campaign finance disclosures.

-During the same period he did not pay down the balance of a $100,000-plus student loan from his days at the University of Miami, the disclosures said.
+During the same period he did not make payments on a $100,000-plus student loan from his days at the University of Miami, the disclosures said.

 Rubio's spending habits also have gotten attention in Florida.

-Before joining the Senate last year, his name surfaced in an Internal Revenue Service investigation of the Florida Republican Party's use of party-issued credit cards.
+Before joining the Senate last year, he was caught up in an Internal Revenue Service investigation of the Florida Republican Party's use of party-issued credit cards.
 He frequently had used his party credit card for personal use, and later reimbursed the card company for about $16,000.

 Rubio's handling of his personal finances contrasts sharply with the image of him on his Senate website, which highlights Rubio's efforts to prevent Washington from "piling up debt."